GUDHI/GUDHI.github.io/pages/utils.md

 # Rips Complex #

 ## rips_persistence ##
-This program computes the persistent homology with coefficient field *Z/pZ* of a Rips complex defined on a set of input points.
+This program computes the persistent homology with coefficient field *Z/pZ* of a Rips complex defined on a set of input points, using Euclidean distance.
 The output diagram contains one bar per line, written with the convention:

 `p dim birth death`